 When you plan to celebrate with some bubbly, you want to do it in style.
 You can get a crappy grocery store sparkling wine, but only vintages from France's Champagne region can truly be called champagne.
 There's also a small village in France that lays claim to the name, insisting that it, in fact, invented sparkling wine centuries ago.

 Here's a list of the best authentic French champagnes and sparkling wines for every budget.
-You'll be all set for the holidays, New Year's Eve, wedding toasts, celebrations or just for fun.
+You'll be all set for the holidays, New Year's Eve, wedding toasts, celebrations, or any other special occasion.

 Alfred Gratien Cuvee Paradis Brut NV Champagne